drswang/personal_web/content/authors/admin/_index.md

 title: Shuai Wang
 ---

-Shuai Wang is an Associate Research Scholar working on atmospheric physics and fully-coupled climate modelling at NOAA-GFDL and Princeton University.
-Shuai completed his PhD on Atmospheric Physics at Imperial College.
-Before joining GFDL, he was a postdoctoral researcher at Princeton (Civil and Environmental Engineering), Imperial College (Physics), and a Research Follow at SOAS University of London (Environmental Management).
+Shuai Wang is an Associate Research Scholar working on atmospheric physics and fully-coupled climate modeling at Princeton University and NOAA-GFDL.
+Shuai completed his PhD on Atmospheric Physics at Imperial College London, UK.
+Before his current position, he was a postdoctoral research associate at Princeton (Department of Civil and Environmental Engineering) and Imperial College London (Department of Physics), and a joint Research Follow at SOAS University of London (School of Finance and Management).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Wang.pdf" "newtab" >}}resumé{{< /staticref >}}.